Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Introduction

 \item We propose a steer-to-ERP approach in which an optimization problem is solved, to generate new ERP winning states and synthesize the corresponding ERP winning strategies, based on the known ERP winning states.

 \item To implement the strategy, a positional PEF based on players' current positions is introduced.
 Parameters, states and strategies that can ensure the ERP winning are presented, for the cases of one pursuer and two pursuers against one evader.
-Finally, a multiplayer receding-horizon strategy is proposed such that in each horizon, the captured evaders in the ERP winning are maximized. \end{enumerate}
+Finally, a multiplayer receding-horizon strategy is proposed such that in each horizon, the number of captured evaders in the ERP winning is maximized. \end{enumerate}

 \emph{Paper organization:} We introduce Homicidal Chauffeur reach-avoid differential games in Section \ref{sec:problem}.
 The ERP winning is proposed followed by a coalition reduction in Section \ref{sec:ERP-reduction}.
 In Section \ref{sec:sink-winning-subspace}, we propose a steer-to-ERP approach to generate new ERP winning states.
 Section \ref{sec:positional-PEF} introduces a positional PEF and presents the conditions to ensure the ERP winning.
 In Section \ref{sec:taks-allocation}, a multiplayer strategy is proposed.
 Numerical results are presented in Section \ref{sec:simulation} and we conclude the paper in Section \ref{sec:conclusion}.